Dynamic CoVaR Modeling and Estimation: Proof of Theorem

-The proof of the asymptotic normality of $\widehat{\vtheta}_n^c$ requires some further preliminary notation and lemmas.
+Showing asymptotic normality of $\widehat{\vtheta}_n^c$ requires some further preliminary notation and lemmas.
 To see the analogy to the proof of the asymptotic normality of $\widehat{\vtheta}_n^v$ clearer, we label the lemmas as Lemma~C.\ref{lem:1 tilde}, C.\ref{lem:7 tilde}, etc.